 Prevention: Inadequate structural design can be prevented by thorough and careful review of all design calculations.
 Any rehabilitation method that makes use of existing concrete structural members must be carefully reviewed.

-(2) Poor design details:
+(2) Poor design details

-Poor design details can cause localised concentration of high stresses in structural members even if the design is adequate to meet the requirements.
+Poor design details can cause localized concentration of high stresses in structural members even if the design is adequate to meet the requirements.
 These high stresses may lead to cracking of concrete that allows water or chemicals to pass through the concrete.
 Thus poor design detail may lead to seepage through the structural members.

 Poor design detail may not lead to structural failure, but it can become the cause of deterioration of concrete.
 These problems can be prevented by a thorough and careful review of plans and specifications for the construction work.